 Clean up and foundation work for the 100th community garden in the city of Camden, N.J., began yesterday.
 If you’re not familiar with the city of Camden, let me tell you, this is a big deal.
 I live about seven miles from Camden, but I might as well live a world away because my community is so different from Camden.

-, many faith-based community groups, and the Campbell Soup Company Initiative Organization to get this garden underway.
+Young adults from Hopeworks, an organization that helps Camden youth get their GEDs, go to college, and earn a job, are working with the Camden City Garden Club, many faith-based community groups, and the Campbell Soup Company Initiative Organization to get this garden underway.
 Today, three tractor trailers full of mushroom compost will be dumped in the planter beds on the half-acre site, and gardening begins on Saturday.

 This community garden, as well as others in the city, will be used as a source of fresh food, nutrition education for students, and a hands-on learning program for at-risk youth.
 It will also serve as a center for other community activities.